salama4ai/Portfolio/README.md

 #### Tools:-
 + **Mycroft-core**, **Mycroft-Precise**
 #### Objective:-
-+ i train this tool to triger when it hear "hey-savant" word.
 + Mycroft Precise is fully open source and can be trined to recognize anything from a name to a cough.
 Precise is a wake word listener.
 The software monitors an audio stream ( usually a microphone ) and when it recognizes a specific phrase it triggers an event.
-When the software recognizes this phrase it puts the rest of Mycroft's software into command mode and waits for a command from the person using the device.
+When the software recognizes this phrase it puts the rest of Mycroft's software into command mode and waits for a command from the person using the device. where i trained this tool to triger when it hear "hey-savant".

 # 6- [Data-Manipulation(Elasticsearch) project](https://github.com/salama4ai/salama4ai_homzmart) (Homzmart firm)